reznorcode/reznorcode/README.md

-i have to update my read me, but dont have time now.. so, thank you for your visit!
+I have to update my read me, but dont have time now.. so, thank you for your visit!

 ## **GitHub Estatísticas**